micronaut-projects/presentations/cs-2019-micronaut-intro.md

 * Sacrifices Compilation Speed to Gain so Much More
 * Solves Problems with Spring, Jakarta EE and Java in General
 * Opens the Door to GraalVM Native
-* Come learn more in my "Micronaut Deep Dive" talk at 6PM!

 ----